yifatamir/GamesCrafters/README.md

 # GamesCrafters
-My work and contributions to GamesCrafters
+My work and contributions to GamesCrafters.
+This semester, we are working to build solvers that run in parallel on a distributed system.